Musca constellation is located in the southern sky, just to the south of Crux, the Southern Cross. Its name means “the fly” in Latin.

 For a while, the constellation was known as the Southern Fly, Musca Australis, as there was a constellation called Musca Borealis, the Northern Fly, at the time, located in the north of what is today Aries constellation.
 The French astronomer Nicolas Louis de Lacaille was the one who named the constellation Musca Australis.
 The name was later shortened to simply Musca.

 Alpha Muscae is a blue-white star halfway between the dwarf and subgiant evolutionary stages.
-It has the stellar classsification of B2 IV-V. The star has an apparent visual magnitude of 2.69 and is approximately 315 light years distant from the Sun.
+It has the stellar classification of B2 IV-V. The star has an apparent magnitude of 2.69 and is approximately 315 light years distant from the Sun.
 It is the brightest star in Musca constellation.

 Alpha Muscae has 8.8 times the Sun’s mass and 4.8 times the solar radius.
 It is 4,000 times more luminous than the Sun.
 It is a pretty fast rotator, with a projected rotational velocity of 114 km/s.
 The star is classified as a Beta Cephei type variable, which means that it exhibits variations in brightness as a result of pulsations of its surface.